akajuvonen/akajuvonen.github.io/_drafts/dropout.md

 ---
 layout: post
-title:  "Overfitting and Dropout Layer"
+title:  "Overfitting and Dropout in Neural Networks"
 ---

 What is overfitting.
-What is a dropout layer.
+What is a dropout (layer).